Anishmeka/CourseProject/README.md

 Kevin - Aggregated results of all model development into KAM analyzer.
 This includes adapting models to work with a single imputed sentence and evaluating which models to use in the sentiment analyzer.

 ## Project Docs
-Uploaded to github as pdf named "Project Documentation.pdf" link to proj docs<br>
+Located in README.md.
+Also uploaded to github as pdf named "Project Documentation.pdf"

-## Software Usage Tutorial
-link to software usage tutorial<br>

 ## Project Progress Report
 Uploaded to github as pdf named "project progress report.pdf"